 In addition, employers need to strongly consider providing group coverage for employees.
-It takes care of employees and their families and ensures the well-being of your employees and the smooth run of your business.
-It really is a no-brainer.
+It takes care of employees and their families.
+Insurance also ensures the well-being of your employees and the smoothing run of your business – such a no-brainer.

 I think that my generation tends to think that we’re invincible.
 I certainly had this sentiment.
 With the ensuing COVID-19 pandemic, people have been forced to see things a little differently.
 While we hope that legislation can reduce rising healthcare costs, it’s insurance that is your best bet to protect you and your families from disastrous financial outcomes and ensure your financial legacy.

 Don’t stress that something will happen, but why not be prepared if it does?

 Sarah Morgan is a student and writer for the Mixed-Up Money blog.
 Sarah graduated from the Wilfrid Laurier University business program with a concentration in Finance in 2018.

 She has since worked in various financial fields.
 This includes as a stock analyst on Bay Street and as an Investment Representative where she assisted a team of accredited financial advisors.

 She hopes to become a Certified Financial Planner for young women looking to take control of their money.

 Sarah discusses all things pertaining to recent grads, women in finance, and overall health and wellness through her writing and various social media channels.